Page contents

 £79.99 with VAT relief

-With a clear digital display, this dementia present is designed for people with memory problems, poor coordination, dexterity issues, partial sight or anyone who may find modern radios confusing.
+With a clear digital display, this dementia present is designed for people with memory problems, poor coordination, dexterity issues or partial sight.

 £29.99 incl.
 VAT